-- Upgrade to Fast Lane Plus when you buy Fast Lane (in-park only)
+- Upgrade to Fast Lane Plus when you buy Fast Lane

-Currently, Platinum Passes cost $218 (plus
+Currently, Platinum Passes cost $202 (plus

-Cedar Point Season Pass Add Ons
+Cedar Point Season Pass Add-Ons

 On top of season pass options, Cedar Point also has some add-ons, for an extra charge, to enhance your visits all season.

 Passholders have the option to add FunPix to their season pass and get unlimited digital, professional park photos from every visit to Cedar Point.
 All season FunPix currently costs $64.99, while single-day FunPix costs $29.99.

 Pre-K Passes at Cedar Point

 For a limited time, Cedar Point is offering free Pre-K Passes to children ages three to five.
 This is great for families with multiple kids within different age groups.
 The older kids can still enjoy the attractions and you don’t have to pay or find a sitter for the little ones.
 Note that all children ages 2 and under are always free at Cedar Point and don’t require a pass.

-Cedar Point’s Season Passes Best Perks
+Cedar Point Season Passes Perks

 The perks mentioned above are just a snapshot of some of the perks associated with season passes at Cedar Point.
 What perks are most valuable, especially to a family of six like ours?
 While we love all the extra bonuses, it’s all about the rides and the food!
 The fact that you can get early access to the park and access to Cedar Point Shores anytime makes the Platinum Pass a great deal.
 The fact that we can get in free to all of the other Cedar Fair parks, like Kings Island, Michigan’s Adventure, and Dorney Park is incredible!